wfedorko/Science_Week_ML_tutorial/README.md

-# TRISEP_ML_tutorial
+# Science Week Machine Learning hands-on session

 ## Introduction
-This repository holds the notebooks and code for the Machine Learning tutorial at TRISEP 2019 on August 1st and 2nd.
+This repository holds the notebooks and code for the Machine Learning hands-on session at 2019 Science Week, Data Science and Quantum Computing Workshop on August 23rd.
 We will explore the application of Convolutional Neural Networks to the problem of particle identification in Water Cherenkov Detector.
 Before proceeding please fork this repository by clicking on a button above in top right corner of the page.

 ## Acknowledgements